en

 Building material class

-To which fire resistance classes do OTTO adhesives and sealants conform?
+What fire resistance classes do OTTO adhesives and sealants meet?

 OTTO-CHEMIE